ironbar/google_code_jam_python/README.md

 The goal is to improve my algorithmic skills and to see if python can be a competitive language.
 The statistics so far so that the best competitors use mainly C++.

+The strategy will be to always write a working solution for every problem I try to solve.
+I might look into the analysis section if needed but I should always write a working solution.
+If I only read the analysis but not write a solution I will not learn anything.

 ## Testing the solutions

 ```bash